 - Free for children from 0-2 years of age

-- Till March 31st, 2019: The Meeting Point is at The Arch of Constantine on Via di San Gregorio (in front of Colosseum) at 1.45pm.
+- The Meeting Point is at The Arch of Constantine on Via di San Gregorio (in front of Colosseum) 15 minutes prior to your scheduled departure time.
 You will find our staff members in pink bibs with the I LOVE ROME logo, carrying pink flags.

 - The archaeological area involves walking on medium-hard floors, please wear comfortable shoes and be ready for rain or shine.

 - The areas are not wheelchair accessible and not suitable for individuals who have difficulty walking.